bishal-777/EDA_tool/readme.md

 # EDA tool
 ## This is my project of Computer Graphics and Visualization
-This application does a basic EDA on the given dataset by the user.The plots and graphs it can visualize are:
+This application does a basic EDA on the given dataset by the user.
+This application asks the user to do univariate or bivariate analysis after taking the dataset.
+The plots it can display are:
+* Histogram
+* Boxplot
+* Countplot
+* Pie Chart
+* Scatter Plot
 * Lineplot
-* Histogram
-* Scatterplot
-* Box and Whiskers(Boxplot)